How to stay informed:

 - Emcee introductions

 While Joanne is an experienced graphic designer and art director, her involvement designing promotional materials takes time away from creating her own artwork.
 Developing original, beautiful designs that reflect the high quality of talent she hires takes time.
 If you’re a savvy, graphic designer looking for an opportunity to showcase your stuff to a new audience, let Joanne know!
 You’ll get credit on the posters and tagged in all social media.
-She hopes to pay for a graphic designer after the event has grown more; she’s confident salon concerts will develop quickly and the option to pay will come soon!
-She knows exposure doesn’t pay the bills.
-She is exploring ways to expand financing through grants.
+She hopes to pay for a graphic designer after the event has grown more; she’s confident these concerts will develop quickly and the option to pay will come soon!
+Exposure doesn’t pay the bills, right?!
+Joanne is exploring ways to expand financing through grants.

 Joanne sits on the steering committee for FirstSaturday.ca, a Lower Mainland arts event that is like the Eastside Culture Crawl yet happens on every first Saturday of the month.
-Joanne was already opening her art studio the public during this event.
-By helping with First Saturday she also helps get the word out about Eastside Atelier.
-The benefits of music during an existing open art studio event are many… for many!
+Joanne was already opening her art studio the public during this event and realized First Saturday and Eastside Atelier artists would benefit from additional awareness.
+The upsides of music during an existing open art studio event are many… for many!

 The event takes place in a memorable, one-of-a-kind venue.
 Joanne’s studio is within Eastside Atelier, one of Vancouver’s largest artist collectives within a 100 year old warehouse in the city’s arts district.
 With over 45 artists in the group, you’ll have the chance to meet some pretty creative people doing amazing things!
 Some new exposure is built in as artists send their friends over to see the show.
 Speaking of exposure, First Saturday adds another layer of potential exposure.
 Joanne has regulars who love to see the new shows as well.
 The private room holds an audience of over 25 people who are focused on the music, not on their phones.
 Musicians are valued; they get paid fairly and on time.
 Posters are created by a professional artist and designer and are an awesome keepsake.
 Printed materials and social media posts are shared by musician and venue; marketing is a team effort.
 Joanne has extensive digital marketing, graphic design and public relations experience that she leans into to launch each event successfully.
 As a creative professional, she reflects her unique taste by carefully curating relevant performing acts focusing on unique, quality, inclusive choices.
 You will be part of something very special!
 It is truly an opportunity that may not come again; we do not know how long Eastside Atelier will remain in operation.

 Joanne is always looking for new talent.
 Shoot her an email.
-Tell her about your music, why you want to play a Salon Concert and what kind of show you envision.
+Tell her about your music, why you want to play and what kind of show you envision.
 Please view Joanne’s Side Door profile before you submit.
 Link to your website.
-Joanne reviews all submissions and tries her best to respond to each and everyone…eventually. 🙂
+Joanne reviews all submissions and tries her best to respond to each and everyone… eventually. 🙂

 Preference for musicians who are:

-- Offers lower decibel or acoustic.
+- Available to play a lower decibel and acoustic set.
 Sound travels in the art collective.
-So, the experience should be complimentary to those attendees nearby who are viewing art during First Saturday.
+The experience should be complimentary viewing art during First Saturday.

-- Solo or duo… maybe trio.
-Though limited funding can be prohibitive for multiple musicians.
+- Solo, duo… trio maybe.
+Limited funds can be prohibitive for several musicians.

-- Available to play during First Saturday, at 2pm and 3pm (two small sets)
+- Available to play during First Saturday afternoon.